DR Congo reach African World Cup play-offs

 The Congolese finished the group with 11 points, one more than Benin, while Tanzania recorded eight and Madagascar four.

-Madagascar drew 1-1 at home to Tanzania, also on Sunday, as both sides also finished their Group J campaign.
+Also on Sunday, Madagascar drew 1-1 at home to Tanzania as both sides also finished their Group J campaign.

-Simon Msuva gave the visitors the lead after 25 minutes, with Hakim Abdalah levelling for the Malagasy as he registered his first goal of the campaign.
+Simon Msuva gave the visitors the lead as he slid home left-footed after 25 minutes, with Hakim Abdalah levelling for the Malagasy as he registered his first goal of the campaign when firing past a packed defence.

+Madagascar were reduced to ten men shortly after as Pascal Razakanantenaina received a second yellow, with Tanzania unlucky not to grab all three points when hitting the crossbar from the resulting free-kick.

+Elsewhere, Zimbabwe drew 1-1 at home to Ethiopia in Harare in Group G, from which neither side - both of whom will be at January's Africa Cup of Nations - can progress.